gvanderheide/discreteMarkovChain/README.rst

     mc = randomWalkNumpy(0,9,n=5)
     mc.computePi('power')

-On a computer from 2006, the rate matrix and pi are calculated within 10 seconds.
+On a dual core computer from 2006, the rate matrix and `pi` can be calculated within 10 seconds.